-TYNDP 2020

-Stakeholders Engagement Report
+TYNDP 2020 Stakeholders Engagement Report

-August 2021 · Final version after ACER opinion
+February 2021 · Version for ACER opinion

 The TYNDP 2020 benefited from the input of a large circle of stakeholders.
 This includes first and foremost the promoters of transmission and storage projects who submitted their projects for assessment.
-Other stakeholders, including environmental NGOs, electricity utilities, RES industries, academics and modelers were involved via public consultations on the development of scenarios and on the draft TYNDP 2020 package.
+Other stakeholders, including environmental NGOs, electricity utilities, RES industries, academics, modellers,... were involved via public consultations on the development of scenarios and on the draft TYNDP 2020 package.